TBlauwe/cpp_lib_starter/README.md

 On the [github repository](https://github.com/TBlauwe/cpp_lib_starter), click on `Use this template` and fill the fields

+There are two steps left :
+1. Allow deployement of Github Pages through github actions
+2. [OPTIONAL] - Clean workflow files

+### Github Pages
-After that, go to your repository on github and follow these steps :
+Go to your repository on github and follow these steps :

 1. Click on `Settings`
 2. Click on `Pages` in the section `Code and automation`